fazeelgm/UCB_ML_AI_PracticalApp_II/README.md

 These results are intuitive and make sense from what we consider to be important considerations when pricing a used car.
 The other features can be eliminated as they are mostly colinear and detract from the accuracy score.

-Now, we're ready to re-train the model on the significant features and analyze the results.
+Now, we're ready to re-train the model on the significant features above and analyze the results.

 <table style="width:100%" align="center"><tr ><td width="100%">
   <img src="images/scatter-segments-opt-preds-v-test.png" border="0"/>
 </td></tr></table>

-We can see from the graph and the results table that our best Ridge Model improved dramatically after optimization from 52.07% R2 score to 71.07%.
-In addition, the Average Price across all predictions is a more realistic $30,531.
-The base price of $15,870 represents what a car would be priced if no feature attributes were given for the car, and each extra bit of information about the car allows us to predict the price more accurately by capturing over 71% of the variability in the price!
+We can see from the graph and the results table that our best Ridge Model improved dramatically after optimization from 52.06% R2 score to 71.09%.
+In addition, the Average Price across all predictions is a more realistic $25,568.
+The base price of $9,717 represents what a car would be priced if no feature attributes were given for the car, and each extra bit of information about the car allows us to predict the price more accurately by capturing over 71% of the variability in the price!

 RESULTS: Optimized Features: Predictions vs Actuals
 <table style="width:100%"><tr ><td width="100%">
   <img src="images/results_opt_segments.png" border="0"/>
 </td></tr></table>

 ## Future Model Applications: Segment Analysis